Scholarships and book bursaries

 - Indigenous Commonwealth Access

-FedUni Equity & Financial Aid Scholarships and Commonwealth Scholarships Selection & Administration Guidelines are being updated to reflect amendments for 2015.
+FedUni Equity and Financial Aid Scholarships and Commonwealth Scholarships selection and administration guidelines are being updated to reflect amendments for 2015.

 - Faculty of Education and Arts

 - Faculty of Science, Information Technology and Engineering

 Please explore this section as it covers a wide range of scholarships.